emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 **Get involved**

-In order to be added at the list of the repository developers open an issue here ([qui](https://github.com/emergenzehack/covid19italia/issues/new?title=%5Brichiesta%20iscrizione%5D)), ask to get the access sharing your [Telegram](https://web.telegram.org/) username.
+In order to be added at the list of the repository developers open an issue here ([qui](https://github.com/emergenzehack/europehelp.info/issues/new?title=%5Brichiesta%20iscrizione%5D)), ask to get the access sharing your [Telegram](https://web.telegram.org/) username.

 **Help us in improving it**

 Covid19Italia is an ongoing project.
-If you want to suggest improvements open an issue here ([issue qui](https://github.com/emergenzeHack/covid19italia/issues)).
+If you want to suggest improvements open an issue here ([issue qui](https://github.com/emergenzeHack/europehelp.info/issues)).
 In the same page you will see the reports entered by other users.
 From there you can realize what it is still possible to implement and fix.

 Github repositories we are using are the following ones :

-*   [QUESTO](https://github.com/emergenzeHack/covid19italia) This one for the website development
+*   [Here](https://github.com/emergenzeHack/europehelp.info) This one for the website development
-*   [QUESTO](https://github.com/emergenzeHack/covid19italia_segnalazioni) This one for collecting and controlling the reports.
+*   [Here](https://github.com/emergenzeHack/europehelp.info_segnalazioni) This one for collecting and controlling the reports.
-*   [QUESTO](https://github.com/emergenzeHack/covid19italia_data) This one in order to archive the open data we created
+*   [Here](https://github.com/emergenzeHack/europehelp.info_data) This one in order to archive the open data we created
-*   [QUESTO](https://github.com/emergenzeHack/covid19italia_form) This one for the development of the reporting forms
-*   [QUESTO](https://github.com/emergenzeHack/covid19italia_app) This one for the development of a mobile app

-# Contributing

-Welcome to the wiki of Covid19Italia, a social media-based community created to share useful and verified information about the corona virus in Italy.

-The project is completely open and anyone can contribute according to these guidelines.

-# The site

-Our site is created with [Github]([http://www.github.com/](http://www.github.com/)).

-# Become a contributor

-To be added to the developers list of the repository open an issue [here](https://github.com/emergenzehack/covid19italia/issues/new?title=%5Brichiesta%20iscrizione%5D), request access by leaving your [Telegram](https://web.telegram.org/) username.
+Thank you, we're waiting for your help!

 # Help us to improve

 Covid19Italia is a project in progress, to suggest improvements open an issue [here](https://github.com/emergenzeHack/covid19italia/issues).
 On the same page you can see the reports opened by other users; from there you can see what still needs to be done and fixed.

-The Github repositories we use are

-*   THIS for the development of the website
-*   THIS for the collection and moderation of alerts
-*   THIS for the storage of open data provided by us
-*   THIS for the development of the alert entry form
-*   THIS for the development of a mobile APP

-Thank you, we're waiting for your help!

 # Reuse